iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/select-objects.md

 ## Selecting Objects in the 2D- and 3D View:

-To select an object in the [2D-](../user-interface/the-2d-panel.md) or [3D View](../user-interface/the-3d-view.md) it is sufficient to **click on it**.
+To select an object in the [2D-](../user-interface/the-2d-view.md) or [3D View](../user-interface/the-3d-view.md) it is sufficient to **click on it**.

-In the [2D-panel](../user-interface/the-2d-panel.md), you can identify selected objects by a blue tint and a white frame around the objects that displays their x- and y-size.
-Parts of this frame can also be used to [move](move-objects.md#moving-objects-in-the-2d-panel) and [rotate](rotate-objects.md#rotating-objects-in-the-2d-panel) objects in 2D.
+In the [2D View](../user-interface/the-2d-view.md), you can identify selected objects by a blue tint and a white frame around the objects that displays their x- and y-size.
+Parts of this frame can also be used to [move](move-objects.md#moving-objects-in-the-2D View) and [rotate](rotate-objects.md#rotating-objects-in-the-2D View) objects in 2D.

 ![](../../../.gitbook/assets/2d-select-highlighted.png)